 The loans, available to anyone under 60, are for all postgraduate courses (excluding online students), full-time, part-time and distance learning, and for both taught and research masters courses.

-Loans will be repaid on an income-contingent basis and made concurrently with undergraduate loans – with the first repayments due in 2019.
+Loans will be repaid on an income-contingent basis and made concurrently with undergraduate loans.

 Roehampton’s postgraduate course fees sit across two bands, with the exception of the MBA programme, Therapy and Choreography Programmes - see additional information below.